SocksTheWolf/domain-redirects/README.md

 # domain-redirects
-Simple repository for setting up DigitalOcean Static Apps for doing domain redirects.
+Simple project for setting up DigitalOcean Static Apps for doing domain redirects.

 By default, your base application will redirect to https://example.com, but you can change this in your domain settings once you've deployed to DigitalOcean using the button below:

 [![Deploy to DO](https://www.deploytodo.com/do-btn-blue.svg)](https://cloud.digitalocean.com/apps/new?repo=https://github.com/SocksTheWolf/domain-redirects/tree/main&refcode=b6f00eb15df2)

-(Small Disclosure Note: I inject my refcode into the project setup URL, so if you ever buy anything on DigitalOcean, I get a small cut, but this entire project is free for up to 3 uses, so I'll probably not make anything)
+(Small Disclosure Note: I included my refcode into the project setup URL, so if you ever buy anything on DigitalOcean, I get a small cut.
+However, this project can be ran on the DO Starter Tier, which allows for up to three apps free.
+It is highly unlikely that I'll make anything)

 ---
 You can click "Skip to Review" and then click "Create Resources".

-I have made sure to set up everything that it will not cost you money.
-You may need a Paypal or Credit Card to initially set up a DigitalOcean account, but given this project uses the free starter plan, you should not get charged.
+I have made sure to set up everything so that it will qualify for the free usage tier.
+You may need a Paypal or Credit Card to initially set up a DigitalOcean account, but given this project is configured to use the free starter plan, you should not get charged.

 # Configuring Domains

-This guide expects that you have already linked your domain to Digital Ocean [via this page](https://cloud.digitalocean.com/networking/domains).
+This guide expects that you have already linked your domain to DigitalOcean [via this page](https://cloud.digitalocean.com/networking/domains).
 You can find a guide on how to do this properly [here](https://docs.digitalocean.com/products/networking/dns/how-to/add-domains/).

 Once you have built and deployed the app for the first time (automatically done upon "Creating Resources" or "Building"), you will be taken to the settings screen.

 From here, you can edit your domains.
 Click on the Edit button highlighted in the box below.

 ![Edit Domains](/images/domains-setting.png)

 Then click "+ Add Domain"

-On this page, type in your domain name, confirm your hostname settings are correct in your domain registrar DNS.
+On this page, type in your domain name, confirm your nameserver/record settings are correct in your domain registrar DNS.

 ![Domains Settings](/images/www.png)